exercism/blog/posts/hello-world-machine.md

 #### The Permutation

-A strong thunderstorm went by and your poor unlucky machine got struck by lightning, it still power up but now it is acting weird.
-All the characters to assemble the greeting message is still there but they are not in order, and the damaged to the logic board mean the machine can't get the correct order for the message anymore.
+A strong thunderstorm passed by and your poor unlucky machine got struck by lightning.
+It still powers up. but now it is acting weird.
+All the characters to assemble the greeting message are still there, but they are not in order and the damage to the logic board means the machine can't get the order for the message right anymore.
-And just your luck, the incredible reliable and *indestructible* smaller one you built earlier was in fact stealable (Yes, it's gone!).
-So you decide to just let your good ol' buddy to try every possible ways to scramble these letters into the correct message.
-After all, it is only 13 characters and the machine has a lot of memory that you recently downloaded, this should be quick...
+And just your luck, the incredibly reliable and *indestructible* smaller machine you built earlier was in fact stealable (yes, it's gone!).
+Therefore, you decide to just let your good ol' buddy try every possible way to scramble these letters into the correct message.
+After all, it is only 13 characters and the machine has a lot of memory, this should be quick...

 ```python
 from itertools import permutations